nham/wabbo/entries/2015-05-23-probability-4.md

 For example, an odds ratio of $\frac{m}{n}$ corresponds to an event probability of $\frac{m}{m+n}$.
 An odds ratio like this is usually written $m:n$ instead.

 A few examples are probably needed to make the concept more familiar.
-An almost trivial example is the odds ratio of heads from a fair coin toss, which is $1:1$.
+Perhaps the simplest example is the odds ratio of heads from a fair coin toss, which is $1:1$.
 Another example rolling two dice and summing the results:

 Sum  Probability   Odds
 --- ------------- ------